Jail, caning and fine for man who caused grievous hurt to cop whose face he 'did not like'

 The case involving his twin brother, Muhammad Fiqkri Jaffri, is still pending.

-Shortly before the attacks on Feb 23 last year, Farhan and his wife had an argument at the void deck of Block 755 Jurong West Street 74 at around 4am and police were then alerted to the commotion.
+On Feb 23 last year, Farhan and his wife had an argument at the void deck of Block 755 Jurong West Street 74 around 4am and police were alerted to the commotion.

 Officers arrived at the scene and Staff Sgt Sumarni asked the couple if they were all right.

-Instead of answering, an intoxicated Farhan behaved defensively and his twin brother, who lived in the block, turned up soon after.
+Instead of answering, Farhan behaved defensively and his twin brother turned up soon after.

-Deputy Public Prosecutor Chng Luey Chi said: "(Fiqkri) approached the police officers aggressively and pointed his finger in (their) faces while demanding to know why they were questioning the accused.
+Deputy Public Prosecutor Chng Luey Chi said Fiqkri behaved aggressively and demanded to know why they were questioning the accused.

-"At the same time, Fiqkri told the accused and his wife to go back to his unit located on the second floor, while gesturing aggressively at the police officers and telling them to shut up."

 Farhan then abused Staff Sgt Sumarni with vulgar language and left the scene, only to return minutes later.